DrPlantabyte/CCH-MCRP/README.md

 ## Permissions & Redistribution
 Anyone is free to use this resource pack in their own Minecraft game.

 CCH-MCRP is Licensed under Creative Commons Attribution 4.0 International (CC BY 4.0).
-You may modify it and redistribute it so long as you keep my name (either "Chris Hall", "Cyanobacterium", or "DrCyano") on the author list.
+You may modify it and redistribute it so long as you include my name (either "Chris Hall", "Cyanobacterium", or "DrCyano") on the author list.